-In the reporting period, as statutory consultees, the team responded to the Board regarding 438 applications for occasional licences or extended hours, 12 premises or provisional premises applications, 207 personal licence holder applications and 38 premises variations or premises licence transfer applications.
+In the reporting period, as statutory consultees, the team responded to the Board regarding 479 applications for occasional licences or extended hours (an increase from 438 the previous year), 11 premises or provisional premises applications (the previous year saw 12), 282 personal licence holder applications (an increase from 207 the previous year which reflect the 10 year renewal point) and 43 premises variations or premises licence transfer applications (an increase from 38 the previous year).

-Where any query arises from any such application, a member of the team will seek to discuss the application with the applicant to ensure that responses to the Board by means of representation or objection are considered, reasonable and proportionate.
+Where any query arises from any such application, a member of the team will seek to discuss the application with the applicant, or the applicant's agent, to ensure that responses to the Board by means of representation or objection are considered, reasonable and proportionate.

-The team enjoys a strong working relationship with the Local Authority Licensing Standards Officers.
-Information is shared on a regular basis and joint visits to licensed premises are conducted, on both a pro-active and reactive basis.
+The team enjoys a strong working relationship with the Local Authority Licensing Standards Officer, who share information and regularly conduct joint visits to licensed premises, on both a pro-active and reactive basis.

-The North East Division Licensing Team is represented on the Local Licensing Forum and Moray Alcohol and Drug Partnership and works alongside the following groups and organisations to jointly improve local licensing issues:
+The North East Division Licensing Team is represented on the Local Licensing Forum and Moray Alcohol and Drugs Partnership and works alongside the following groups and organisations to jointly improve local licensing issues:

-Licensed Trade Association;
+- Licensed Trade Association;

 - Community Safety Partnership;

-- Licensing Standards Officers;

 - Local Security Industry companies;

-- Best Bar None;

 - Street Pastors.